PhilipSada/global-superstore-sales-analysis/README.md

 select min(a.NumOfDays) MinDays, max(a.NumOfDays) MaxDays from (
 select DATEDIFF(DAY, [Order Date], [Ship Date]) as NumOfDays, * from [dbo].[Orders$] where [Ship Mode] = 'Second Class' ) a

 ## Data Analysis
-Tableau is used to conduct the sales analysis and answer the problem statement.
+Tableau was used to conduct the sales analysis and answer the problem statement.
+The following Tableau features were some of the features incorporated for this project:
+- Filters
+- Tooltips
+- Dashboard Actions (Go to URL, Filter)